adrianbj/ProcessWirePageLists/README.md

 - Get the Page Tree Migrator module: from https://github.com/adrianbj/ProcessPageTreeMigrator
 - Install the module and run it from the PW Admin Setup page
-- Download the JSON file for the list you want to import
-- Choose Import and follow the prompts
+- Choose Import and in the JSON Source section, choose "Shared JSON packages" where you can automatically load any of the packages in this repository.

 ##What is does